Policy 3213.01 – COMMUNICATIONS WITH PARENTS AND STUDENTS VIA ELECTRONIC MEDIA

 “Harassment” means any threatening, insulting, or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student or employee that:

-A. places a student or employee in reasonable fear of harm to his/her person or damage to his/her property;
+A. places a student or employee in reasonable fear of harm to their person or damage to their property;

 B. has the effect of substantially interfering with a student’s educational performance, opportunities, or benefits;